 The unemployment rate among Americans with disabilities is twice that of the population overall—and it’s not for a lack of talent.
 With a support-system in place through vocational training partners like Easterseals people with disabilities are job-ready.
 Learn More

 Research shows young children with disabilities often benefit from early education intervention and family support services that are specifically developed and adapted to improve their physical, social, emotional, and intellectual capabilities.
 Easterseals’ Early Intervention services include components of federal programs so young children with disabilities have a successful start in life and enter kindergarten ready to learn.
 Learn More

 Reintegration from military service to civilian life can be challenging for veterans and their families.
 Easterseals believes they can succeed when local reintegration support services are available to connect them to federally- funded benefits and other community services.
 Learn More

 Be sure to follow our visit via #disabilitytogether on our social media channels and share what issues matter most to you.

-Employer Support of the Guard and Reserve (ESGR), a Department of Defense office, announced Randy Rutta, President and CEO of Easterseals signed a Statement of Support for the Guard and Reserve on June 13, 2016.
+Employer Support of the Guard and Reserve (ESGR), a Department of Defense office, announced Randy Rutta, former President and CEO of Easterseals signed a Statement of Support for the Guard and Reserve on June 13, 2016.
 Rutta signed the pledge at a ceremony during Easterseals’ 2016 Advocacy Summit in Washington, DC.
 Read more

 This evening, Easterseals will honor 12 Congressmen and women with its 2016 Outstanding Advocate Award during Easterseals Advocacy Summit held at the Capital Hilton in Washington, D.C.
 Easterseals created its Outstanding Advocate Award to honor public officials for their leadership and legislative support in improving the lives of people with disabilities.
 Read more